-WASHINGTON (Reuters) - Here is what to expect on Wednesday in negotiations to raise the U.S. government's $14.3 trillion debt limit by August 2 and avoid a U.S. credit default.
+WASHINGTON (Reuters) - Here is the status as of late Sunday in negotiations to raise the U.S. $14.3 trillion debt limit.

-* The Senate later this week hopes to take up a fallback plan to raise the debt limit.
+* The U.S. Senate this week could take up a fallback plan to raise the debt limit, Democratic aides say.
 It is based on a proposal first offered by Senate Republican leader Mitch McConnell that would allow Obama to raise the debt ceiling and leave it to Congress to block the move.
-Senate Democratic Leader Harry Reid has been working with McConnell to include some spending cuts.